mathstylish/ArchVim/README.md

-# Neovim
+# Stdvim

-A working neovim configuration that i use in my daily life during development
+A standard working neovim configuration that i use in my daily life during development

 ## Installation
 ### Linux